Reversing0148/rauthy-helm/README.md

 ## Persistence

-The chart mounts a persistent volume at `/app/data` for storing Rauthy's database and configuration.
+The chart mounts a persistent volume at `/app/data` for storing Rauthy's internal hiqlite database and configuration.

 By default, the chart uses an `emptyDir` volume when persistence is disabled.

 ## Features

-- Automated starter secret generation for getting familiar with rauthy
+- Automated starter secret generation based on the [minimal production configuration](https://sebadob.github.io/rauthy/config/config_minimal.html) for getting familiar with rauthy
 - Highly available clustered setup support
-- Configurable via external secrets
+- Configurable via external secret
-- Pod disruption budget for high availability
+- Pod disruption budget, topology spread constraints support for high availability

 ## Known Issues

-- Cluster setup may take some time during initial deployment
-- HTTPRoute configuration is experimental and not fully tested
-- Chart notes are minimal (improvement planned)
+- Initial setup of a clustered deployment might take a while
+- When existingSecret is not set, and HTTPRoute is enabled the templates assume you have tls configured on the gateway when generating the secret template.

 ## License